tjebo/eye/README.md

 ## Installation

-You can install eye from [CRAN](https://CRAN.R-project.org) using `install.packages("eye")`.
-Or you can install the development version from github with devtools:
+you can install the development version from github with devtools:

 ``` r
 # install.packages("devtools")